ddubrava/angular-yandex-maps/libs/docsifier/README.md

 # Why is the cache disabled?

-The cache for `nx build docsify` should be invalidated when there are changes to `angular8-yandex-maps`.
+The cache for `nx build docsify` should be invalidated when there are changes in the libraries.
 I couldn't configure this using `implicitDependencies` or `dependsOn`, so for now, it's disabled.

-# Compodoc version

-It's fixed at v1.1.18 because, in all newer versions, examples are broken.
-See https://github.com/compodoc/compodoc/issues/1403